Nashville Bicycle Accident Lawyer

-Even though Tennessee requires cyclists to outfit their bikes with a white light in front that must be visible from 500 feet and a red reflector or lamp, bicycle accidents continue to occur.
+Even though Tennessee requires cyclists to outfit their bikes with a white light in the front that must be visible from 500 feet and a red reflector or lamp, bicycle accidents continue to occur.
 The last time the statistics were updated, the Tennessee Traffic and Safety Commission recorded 259 cyclist injuries and four fatalities just for that year.

-Thankfully, Nashville is taking this issue serious and many special interest groups have come forward to bring greater awareness to bicycle accidents and safety.
+Thankfully, Nashville is taking this issue seriously and many special interest groups have come forward to bring greater awareness to bicycle accidents and safety.
 The group Walk Bike Nashville has several campaigns running to advocate on the behalf of cyclists.
 Included in their campaign are plans to expand bike lanes in the downtown area, work with the city of Nashville to expand transportation resources and traffic “calming” projects, and require that bike lanes be left open during events and construction, especially downtown.

 The city of Nashville has approved a large project to decrease car use in the city and increase pedestrian and bicycle travel.
 Sidewalks and bike lanes are scheduled to be implemented as well as the hiring of more transportation control staff.
-Nashville declared itself to be a pedestrian and bicycle friendly city this year and has many projects to increase safety for the pedestrians and cyclists in the city.
+Nashville declared itself to be a pedestrian and bicycle-friendly city this year and has many projects to increase safety for pedestrians and cyclists in the city.

 Why You Should Hire a Bicycle Accident Lawyer Right Away

 Unlike the typical personal injury attorney portrayed in films, television shows, and the media, our firm is comprised of caring professionals who chose this line of work because they want to help those who have been wronged.